pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.hbs.md

 ## <a id="troubleshooting"></a> Troubleshooting

-You might run into cases where a workload running on your cluster does not show up in the Application Live View overview, or the detail pages do not load any information while running, or other similar issues.
+You might run into cases where a workload running on your cluster does not appear in the Application Live View overview, or the detail pages do not load any information while running, or other similar issues.
-For more information, see [Troubleshooting](../../app-live-view/troubleshooting.md) in the Application Live View documentation.
+For more information about such issues, see [Troubleshooting](../../app-live-view/troubleshooting.hbs.md) in the Application Live View documentation.